 inborn errors of metabolism

-Fetal supraventricular tachycardia (SVT) is considered the most common type of fetal tachyarrhythmia and can accounts for 60-90% of such cases.
+Fetal supraventricular tachycardia (SVT) is considered the most common type of fetal tachyarrhythmia and can account for 60-90% of such cases.

-It has a typical ventricular rate of ~230-280 beats per minute (bpm) 1 and isoften associated with an accessory AV conduction pathway....
+It has a typical ventricular rate of 230-280 beats per minute (bpm) 1 and isoften associated with an accessory AV conduction pathway.
+There i...

 Fetal tachyarrhythmia refers to an irregular increase in fetal heart rate.

 Depending on its exact definition, the prevalance rate is thought to be around 0.5-1% of pregnancies.